githubEdit

 Email Delivery

-• Verification and reset emails are sent from your FileMaker server via onAuthNotifier.
+• Verification, reset, and magic-link emails are sent from your FileMaker server via onAuthNotifier.
 Ensure SMTP is configured there during setup.

 See the dedicated pages for step-by-step workflows and best practices: